mikehow1984/Prime-Number-Writer/README.md

 # Prime-Number-Writer
-program that has you input a number.
-It outputs a text (.txt) file that contains all prime numbers
+A program that has you input a number.
+It outputs a text (.txt) file that contains all prime numbers less than that number.
+It also outputs how many prime numbers are less than the input number.